ilia3101/MLV-App/README.md

 - `make -j4` (for quad core)
 - `./mlvapp` and have fun

+A detailed guide for compiling MLV-App on Linux can be found [here](https://sternenkarten.com/tutorial-englisch/) (thanks to @seescho).

 ## The Code
 All the MLV stuff is in src/mlv